Der Januskopf

 Der Januskopf (lit.
 'The Head of Janus') is a lost 1920 German silent film directed by F. W. Murnau.
 The film was an adaptation of Robert Louis Stevenson's 1886 novella Strange Case of Dr. Jekyll and Mr. Hyde.
-Little is known about the production.
-It was shot and previewed under the title Schrecken (lit.
-'Terror') with production starting in either February or March 1920.
+Little is known about the film's production: it was shot and previewed under the title Schrecken (lit.
+'Terror'), with shooting starting in either February or March 1920.

-The film received great acclaim in Germany from trade publication and newspapers on its release, specifically noting the performance by Conrad Veidt.
-The film has been described by Bela Lugosi biographers Gary Rhodes and Bill Kaffenberger as being "among the most sought-after lost films" due to its initial critical acclaim and what Robert Louis Stevenson researcher Steve Joyce described as an "all-star" film team of cinematographer Karl Freund, director F. W. Murnau and actors Conrad Veidt and Bela Lugosi.
+The film received great acclaim in Germany from trade publications and newspapers on its release, specifically noting the performance by Conrad Veidt.
+The film has been described by Bela Lugosi biographers Gary Rhodes and Bill Kaffenberger as being "among the most sought-after lost films" due to its initial critical acclaim.
+Robert Louis Stevenson researcher Steve Joyce described it as having an "all-star" film team of cinematographer Karl Freund, director F. W. Murnau and actors Conrad Veidt and Bela Lugosi.

 Plot

+The Deutsche Kinemathek archive Lost Fims initiative describes a plot which resembles the Jekyll and Hyde story: Dr. Warren invents a serum that separates the evil and good sides of humanity.
+When he experiments on himself, his evil half becomes 'Mr. O'Connor', who commits several horrific crimes.
+Transformation back to Dr. Warren is possible using an antidote, but he is repeatedly attracted to the potion.
+Finally, the transformation begins to take place of its own accord.
+The antidote runs out, it is impossible to make more, and he can only transform to be Dr. Warren one last time.
+He confesses everything in a letter and kills himself, and again becomes Mr. O'Connor.

-The surviving script for the film refers to Dr.Jeskyll [sic] who lives in London.
+According to Rhodes and Kaffenberger, the surviving script for the film refers to Dr. Jeskyll [sic] who lives in London.
 Jeskyll purchases a bust in an antique store with two faces: one beautiful and one horrible.
-The bust becomes an obsession to Jeskyll who attempts to give it away in an auction only to buy it back.
+The bust obsesses Jeskyll, who attempts to give it away in an auction, only to buy it back.

-Cast

-Cast adapted from Filmportal.de and Gary Don Rhodes and Bill Kaffenberger's Becoming Dracula - The Early Years of Bela Lugosi.
+Other sources combine the two plot versions, so that it is the influence of the bust of Janus on Warren that leads him to concoct the elixir separating his good and evil natures, resulting in O'Connor's horrendous crimes, and his eventual death, clutching the bust as he dies.